mysensors/NodeManager/README.md

 	nodeManager.setSleepMinutes(10);
 ~~~

-If you need every sensor to report at a different time interval, you can call `setReportIntervalMinutes()` or `setReportIntervalSeconds()` on the sensor's object.
+If you need every sensor to report at a different time interval, you can call `setBatteryReportSeconds(), setBatteryReportMinutes(), setBatteryReportHours(), setBatteryReportDays()` on the sensor's object.
 For example to have a DHT sensor reporting every 60 seconds while all the other sensors every 20 minutes:
 ~~~c
 int id = nodeManager.registerSensor(SENSOR_DHT22,6);
 SensorDHT* dht = (SensorDHT*)nodeManager.get(id);